 At first glance, frame geometry looks pretty much the same when we look at the cyclocross vs gravel bike discussion.
 However, big differences disclose themselves upon closer inspection.

 As cyclocross bikes are made for short and aggressive efforts, they’re built around a frame that’s optimized for performance.
 It has a shorter wheelbase, higher bottom bracket, steeper head tube angle, and more saddle-to-handlebar drop.

 The top tube is often almost horizontal which makes the front triangle bigger and allows riders to easily carry the bike over obstacles and up steep slopes.
 The chainstays are usually up to 425mm long which ensures snappier handling and better uphill traction.

-Conversely, gravel bikes have a more relaxed and versatile geometry that makes them suitable for short and explosive races, day-long rides, and even multi-day adventures.
+Conversely, when we reach gravel bikes in the gravel bike vs cyclocross discussion, gravel bikes have a more relaxed and versatile geometry that makes them suitable for short and explosive races, day-long rides, and even multi-day adventures.

 The wheelbase is longer, the BB is lower, and the head tube angle is slacker to provide more stability.
 The rear triangle and the fork have more clearance for bigger tires and both 700c and 650b wheels.

-The riding position differs greatly between cyclocross and gravel bicycles.
+The riding position differs greatly between the cyclocross vs gravel bike options.
 The former puts emphasis on performance whereas the latter emphasizes comfort.

 Cyclocross bikes put the rider in a lower and more aerodynamic position that’s optimized for racing.
 Comfort is secondary because riders usually spend up to an hour racing a cyclocross course.